 Regardless of the insurer you choose, Home Emergency Cover is provided as standard when you compare and buy home insurance via One Call Insurance.
 It provides 24/7 cover for things like plumbing, drainage and security issues.

 Free Family Legal Advice

-Family Legal Cover is included as standard on home insurance policies that are bought via One Call Insurance.
+Family Legal Advice is included as standard on home insurance policies that are bought via One Call Insurance.
 It specifically provides cover for the cost of legal advice on what you can recover in the event of an accident at home, in a public place or at work, referral to a solicitor who can act on your behalf and access to a 24 hour helpline.

 24 Hour Claims Service